KBNLresearch/gado2/README.md

 This a fork of: https://github.com/kamalkraj/BERT-NER

-It contains some local modifications to run it on the Surf-Sara research cloud,
+It contains some local modifications to run it on a different set of NER-classes.

 the data/train.txt is a combination of Conll-2002 and input from various Indonesian / Dutch newspapers.